 - 21 CFR 820 – This regulation ensures medical devices are safe and that appropriate quality processes are used throughout development.
 Relevant for the U.S. market, compliance is essential.

-What’s more, failing to embrace digital tools can hinder how well medical device companies manage their compliance obligations.
+What’s more, failing to embrace digital tools can impede how well medical device companies manage their compliance obligations.
 Gathering disparate documents for audits can be complex and time-consuming.
-Not having regulatory documents in an accessible, centralised location can also make it difficult to hold people accountable and can consequently increase risk.
+Not having regulatory documents in an accessible, centralized location can also make it difficult to hold people accountable and can consequently increase risk.

 How can Ideagen support the medical device industry?

-Let’s take medical device reports as an example.
-You can work together with colleagues on the same file, document each step of the process, review the work, and track progress with full visibility of all the changes that have been made.
-Cancer Research UK are just one of our customers who use our solution to help their medical writing and technology teams to collaborate and review technical documents, ultimately reducing time spent on reviews.
+The platform eliminates the need for risky email chains and attachments and supports teams of two to 200+ people.
+Cancer Research UK are just one of our customers who use our solution to help their medical writing and technology teams collaborate and review technical documents, and ultimately reduce time spent on reviews.

-Our document collaboration solution also makes your processes traceable, auditable and transparent so that you can meet your regulatory challenges head on.
+Ideagen PleaseReview also makes your processes traceable, auditable and transparent so that you can meet your regulatory challenges head on.
+You have full version control and automatically record all changes and comments in a detailed reconciliation report.
 Lexicon Pharmaceuticals, for instance, benefit from a visible audit trail to demonstrate accountability and ownership.